wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 The WebSocket protocol brought bi-directional real-time connections to the browser.
 This defines an API at the message level, requiring users who want to use WebSocket connections in their applications to define any semantics on top of it.

 The Web Application Messaging Protocl (WAMP) was initially defined as WebSocket protocol at the technical level, and is intended to provide application developers with the semantics they need to handle messaging between components in distributed applications.

-With WAMP, all components connect to a router.
+WAMP is a routed protocol, with all components connecting to a WAMP router.

 WAMP provides two messaging patterns: Publish & Subscribe and routed Remote Procedure calls.